 Basis of Presentation and Preparation-The unaudited condensed consolidated financial statements of Fortinet, Inc. and its wholly owned subsidiaries (collectively, "we," "us" or "our") have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") for interim financial information, as well as the instructions to Form 10-Q pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (the "SEC").
-Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements, and should be read in conjunction with our audited consolidated financial statements as of and for the year ended December 31, 2016, contained in our Annual Report on Form 10-K filed with the SEC on March 1, 2017.
+Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements, and should be read in conjunction with our audited consolidated financial statements as of and for the year ended December 31, 2017, contained in our Annual Report on Form 10-K filed with the SEC on February 26, 2018.
 In the opinion of management, all adjustments, which includes normal recurring adjustments, considered necessary for a fair presentation have been included.
 All intercompany balances, transactions and cash flows have been eliminated.
-The results of operations for the three and nine months ended September 30, 2017 are not necessarily indicative of the results for the full year or for any future periods.
-The condensed consolidated balance sheet as of December 31, 2016 is derived from the audited consolidated financial statements for the year ended December 31, 2016.
+The results of operations for the three months ended March 31, 2018 are not necessarily indicative of the results for the full year or for any future periods.
+The condensed consolidated balance sheet as of December 31, 2017 is derived from the audited consolidated financial statements for the year ended December 31, 2017.

 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and accompanying notes.
 Actual results could differ materially from those estimates.
-Certain amounts in prior periods have been reclassified to conform with current period presentation.

-There have been no material changes to our significant accounting policies as of and for the three and nine months ended September 30, 2017, except for changes to our policies related to business combinations.
-For more information, refer to the "Recently Adopted Accounting Standards."
+There have been no material changes to our significant accounting policies as of and for the three months ended March 31, 2018, except for the accounting policies for revenue recognition, trade receivables and deferred contract costs that were updated as a result of adopting Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
+For more information, refer to the "Recently Adopted Accounting Standards" and Note 2.